ntua-unit-of-control-and-informatics/D-PINNs/README.md

 The `forward_problem` folder, on the other hand, focuses on solving forward problems using D-PINNs.
 It contains the code and files for simulating the drug mass transfer in the body using the three-compartmental model.
 This includes functions for predicting the mean and variance of state variables over time.

-The [forward_problem](forward_problem) contains the code to reproduce the results for the forward problem.
+The [forward_problem](forward_problem) folder contains the code to reproduce the results of the forward problem.

 Both folders provide a practical demonstration of how D-PINNs can be applied to solve inverse and forward problems in the context of pharmacokinetic modeling.